 I tried the traditional commercial acne treatments, none of which proved effective.
 Most were just plain useless, but some made the spots worse and affected the surrounding skin.
 My dermatologist then steered me towards acne treatments that included salicylic acid and benzoyl peroxide, but these proved too harsh for my skin and often left it looking worse than before.
-At a loss, I started experimenting with natural remedies, which have proven more effective and much easier on the wallet!
+At a loss, I started experimenting with natural remedies and homemade face masks for acne, which have proven more effective and much easier on the wallet!

 The Benefits of Homemade Spot Treatments